 S< support -This was an extremely beneficial intervention which has ensured that our youngest pupils who have language difficulties are identified early and have the appropriate specialist intervention in place from the beginning, allowing them to access learning in English and make good progress.
-EYFS data shows that 77% achieving age appropriate speech and language skills, at the beginning of the year only 46% demonstrated age appropriate speech and language skills when tested using WELCOMM screening tool.
+EYFS data shows that 95% achieving age appropriate speech and language skills, at the beginning of the year only 70% demonstrated age appropriate speech and language skills.

 Inclusion Leader- Inclusion Manager has had a positive impact on PP pupil's attainment.
 The profile of vulnerable learners has been raised through his inclusion in the SLT.
-Close monitoring of interventions by teachers and the Inclusion Leader has enabled there continual evaluation and positive impact.
+Close monitoring of interventions by teachers and the Inclusion Leader through pupil progress meetings has enabled a positive impact.